Main Content Start

 This Microcredential prepares students for entry level work in the field of addiction

 and recovery.
-Students will develop an understanding of psychoactive substance categories
+Students will understand psychoactive substance categories and their

-and their effects as well as physical and psychological withdrawal and tolerance.
+effects as well as physical and psychological withdrawal and tolerance.
+They will

-They will explore the multifaceted nature of addiction, the addiction-prone personality,
+explore the multifaceted nature of addiction, the addiction-prone personality, and

-and addictions of multiple types.
-Students will develop an empathetic approach to
+addictions of multiple types.
+Students will develop an empathic approach to those

-those suffering from these disorders, analyze different treatment approaches, and
+suffering from these disorders, analyze different treatment approaches, and discuss

 Instruction Method